jvohryzek/HADES/README.md

 ## File descriptions

-1. `p0_HCP_denseFC_2_vertices.m`: MATLAB script to load the dense FC
-2. `p1_HADES_basis_denseFC_vertex_on_HCP.m`: MATLAB scripts to run the laplace decomposition on the dense FC
-3. `p2_HADES_plotting_basis.m`: MATLAB script to plot the functional harmonics on the cortical surface
-4. `p3_HADES_DMT_FMRI_main_projectFH.m`: MATLAB script to project functional harmonics onto the timeseries
+1. `p1_HADES_DMT_FMRI_main_projectFH.m`: MATLAB script to project functional harmonics onto the timeseries
-5. `p4_HADES_DMT_spatiotemporal_analysis.m`: MATLAB script to calculate the spatio-temporal analysis
+2. `p2_HADES_DMT_spatiotemporal_analysis.m`: MATLAB script to calculate the spatio-temporal analysis
-6. `p5_HADES_DMT_dynamic_analysis_publication.m`: MATLAB script to calculate dynamic analysis
+3. `p3_HADES_DMT_dynamic_analysis_publication.m`: MATLAB script to calculate dynamic analysis
-7. `p6_HADES_DMT_latent_space_analysis_publication.m`: MATLAB script to calculate latent space analysis analysis
+4. `p4_HADES_DMT_latent_space_analysis_publication.m`: MATLAB script to calculate latent space analysis analysis

+## Auxilary Files
+1. `HCP_denseFC_2_vertices.m`: MATLAB script to load the dense FC
+2. `HADES_basis_denseFC_vertex_on_HCP.m`: MATLAB scripts to run the laplace decomposition on the dense FC
-1. `DMT_FMRI_main_projectsFH`: MATLAB script to run the Functional Harmonic projections to the DMT dataset
+3. `HADES_plotting_basis.m`: MATLAB script to plot the functional harmonics on the cortical surface
-1. `DMT_FMRI_main_projectsFH`: MATLAB script to run the Functional Harmonic projections to the DMT dataset
+4. `DMT_FMRI_main_projectsFH`: MATLAB script to run the Functional Harmonic projections to the DMT dataset

 ## Installation
 Simply download the repository to get started.

+In this following repository,
 Inside each code file, you'll find comments and documentation to guide you through usage.
 The repository serves as standalone for the HADES method.
 Please Consult the documentiaton for further guidance

 ## Downloading data